 • No alternative would be as effective and less burdensome to affected private persons than the adopted regulation.

-• No alternative would be more cost effective to affected private persons and equally effective in implementing the statutory policy or other provision of law. (reference ECONOMIC IMPACT ANALYSIS in ISOR)
+• No alternative would be more cost effective to affected private persons and equally effective in implementing the statutory policy or other provision of law.

-• No alternative considered would lessen any adverse economic impact on small business. (reference ECONOMIC IMPACT ANALYSIS in ISOR)
+• No alternative considered would lessen any adverse economic impact on small business.

 FINDINGS (BASED ON INFORMATION, FACTS, EVIDENCE AND EXPERT OPINION) TO SUPPORT THE ALTERNATIVES DETERMINATION

-• The Board finds that the proposed changes allow timberland owners to account for fire risk and increase fire protection without conflicting with the goal of maximum sustained production of high-quality timber products.
+• The Board finds that the proposed changes allow timberland owners to account for fire risk and increase fire protection in concert with the goal of maximum sustained production of high-quality timber products.

 • The Board finds that the chosen alternative meets its statutory obligations and embodies a solution forged through compromise, reflecting the highest attainable consensus when the amendments were introduced for notice.